184th Infantry Division "Nembo"

-The 184th Paratroopers Division "Nembo" (184ª Divisione fanteria "Nembo") was an airborne division of the Royal Italian Army during World War II.
+The 184th Infantry Division "Nembo" (184ª Divisione fanteria "Nembo") was an airborne division of the Royal Italian Army during World War II.
 After the Armistice of Cassibile the division joined the Italian Co-belligerent Army's Italian Liberation Corps and together with the Polish II Corps liberated Ancona in the Battle of Ancona.

 History

 Formation

 The division was activated on 1 November 1942 in Pisa.
 The division consisted initially of the 184th Infantry Regiment "Nembo", 185th Infantry Regiment "Nembo", 184th Artillery Regiment "Nembo", CLXXXIV Paratroopers Sappers Battalion, and minor units.

 The 185th Infantry Regiment "Nembo" was formed on 1 April 1941 in Tarquinia as 1st Paratroopers Regiment, making it the oldest paratroopers regiment of the Italian Army.
 On 1 September 1941 the 1st Paratroopers Regiment joined the Paratroopers Division, which was renamed 185th Infantry Division "Folgore" on 27 July 1942.
 On the same date the 1st Paratroopers Regiment was renamed 185th Infantry Regiment "Folgore".
 In August 1942 the Folgore division, with the 186th Infantry Regiment "Folgore", 187th Infantry Regiment "Folgore", 185th Artillery Regiment "Folgore", and VIII Paratroopers Sappers Battalion, was sent to Libya to fight in the Western Desert Campaign.
-The 185th Infantry Regiment "Folgore" remained in Italy to serve as basis for the formation of the 184th Paratroopers Division "Nembo".
-On 15 September the regiment left the 185th Paratroopers Division "Folgore" changed and consisted of the III, X, and XI paratrooper battalions.
+The 185th Infantry Regiment "Folgore" remained in Italy to serve as the basis for the formation of the 184th Infantry Division "Nembo".
+On 15 September the regiment left the 185th Paratroopers Division "Folgore" and at the time consisted of the III, X, and XI paratrooper battalions.

 The 184th Infantry Regiment "Nembo" was raised on 24 August 1942 in Florence and consisted of the XII, XIII, and XIV paratrooper battalions, which had been trained at the Royal Air Force Paratroopers School in Tarquinia.
 The 184th Artillery Regiment "Nembo" was raised on 15 September 1942 in Pisa and consisted of the I and II paratrooper artillery groups, which both had been trained in Tarquinia.
 The CLXXXIV Paratroopers Sappers Battalion was activated together with the division on 1 November 1942.